djangocon/2024.djangocon.eu/README.md

 1. Fork the Repo
 2. Clone the Repo to your local machine
-3. cd into Repo and create a virtual env (python -m venv env)
-4. Install base dependencies (pip install -r requirement/base.txt)
-5. Install production dependencies(pip install -r requirement/production.txt)
-6. Create a Postgres DB, and then makemigrations
+3. Follow Running or Running with docker
-7. make changes and submit a PR( we will review)
+4. make changes and submit a PR( we will review)

 ## Built With

 - [Python](https://docs.python.org/3/) - Programming language
 - [Django](https://docs.djangoproject.com/) - Web framework

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.